Coherent state switching using vibrational polaritons in an asymmetric double-well potential: Theory

 \subsection{Asymmetric double-well potential}

 The vibrational Hamiltonian assumes the following asymmetric double-well potential mimicking a bistable molecule

-in which $\alpha_0>0$, $\alpha_1>0$ and $\alpha_2$ are three parameters whose values are given in Table \ref{tab:table1}.
+in which $\alpha_0>0$, $\alpha_1>0$ and $\alpha_2$ are three parameters.
 The positions of the two local minima of this double-well potential are denoted as $q_1$ and $q_2>q_1$.
-In the case of a symetric potential ($\alpha_2$=0), these equilibrium positions are found at $q_2=-q_1=\sqrt{ {\alpha_1}/{2 \alpha_0}} \approx 1.06$~\AA.
-The discrete variable representation (DVR)\cite{Lill1982,Lill1985} was used to solve the 1D time-independent Schr\"odinger equation and determine the first bound states of the double-well asymmetric potential defined by the parameters of Table \ref{tab:table1} and represented in Fig.~\ref{Fig:Potential}(a).
+In the case of a {symmetric} potential ($\alpha_2$=0), these equilibrium positions are found at $q_2=-q_1=\sqrt{ {\alpha_1}/{2 \alpha_0}}$. {As we are mainly interested in the phenomenology of polaritonic chemistry, we have chosen to use values for these quantities that do not relate to any particular chemical system, but yield molecular positions, transition frequencies, and depths of the potential wells that are of the same orders of magnitude as realistic molecules, namely Angstr\"oms, hundreds of cm$^{-1}$, and fractions of eVs.
+These values, reported in Table \ref{tab:table1}, yield the potential energy curve represented in Fig.~\ref{Fig:Potential}(a).} The discrete variable representation (DVR)\cite{Lill1982,Lill1985} was used to solve the 1D time-independent Schr\"odinger equation and determine the first bound states of the double-well asymmetric potential, {assuming the same reduced mass of $\mu=1.43$~amu as employed by Triana {\em et al.}\cite{Triana2020} With the current parameters, the vibrational frequency $\omega_{01}$ of the deepest well is found at 557~cm$^{-1}$, the second well having a lower fundamental frequency of 422.5~cm$^{-1}$.
+The bound states of the asymmetric potential are also depicted in Fig.~\ref{Fig:Potential}(a) with different colors for the two wells.}

 Following this representation, the two wells will be referred to as left ($\ell$) and right ($r$).
 The vibrational states corresponding to the left (resp. right) well will be denoted as $v_{\ell}$ (resp. $v_r$).
 With the current parameters, the left well is the deepest one and supports $N_\ell= 6$ vibrational states, while the right well contains $N_r = 2$ states.
 Higher vibrational states spread over the barrier and are not confined to either well.
-The cavity mode being in resonance with the first allowed vibrational transition, it corresponds to the transition between the two first levels of the left well, {\it i.e.} $ \omega_c=E(1_\ell) -E(0_\ell) \approx$ 557.07~cm$^{-1}$.
+The cavity mode being in resonance with the first allowed vibrational transition, it corresponds to the transition between the two first levels of the left well, {\it i.e.} {$ \omega_c= \omega_{01} =$ 557~cm$^{-1}$}.